opendatapune/opendatapune.github.io/Instructions.md

 - Repeat to self : All is well, All is well.

 ### Step 1: Get a task, join a team
-- Decide (or be told) which task we're taking up, and sit together with your task-mates.
+- Decide (or be told) which task you're taking up, and sit together with your task-mates.
-- In the registration form you have consented to being assigned to a team by the event's co-ordinators.
+- In the registration form you have consented to being assigned to a team by the event's organisers.
 Be ready for that.
 Our tasks are multi-layered, so we want to have heterogenous teams with different competencies.
 - Settle down in your seat, get your workstation or laptop up and running, get internet on.
 If you're not from COEP, get help from a student for net access.
 - Tasks are [defined at length here](https://github.com/opendatapune/Problem-Statements/wiki).
 At bottom of each task there is a link to an issue created for it.
 Over there your team lead can post about what you're doing. (be exact and descriptive!
 "We will do this" nahin chalega).
 - You can also browse through the tasks through the [issues section](https://github.com/opendatapune/Problem-Statements/issues) where we've tagged things as per their technical nature.